 Introduction: John Border was a talented gunsmith who operated in the borough of Bedford, Pennsylvania.
 Evidence of his career in gun making exists in the form of newspaper advertisements and articles, at least one census record, a notice of an award, and surviving examples of his work.
 A younger brother of the gunsmith Daniel Border, John Border died in his early 30s in a railroad accident in 1864.
 Since there was an earlier gunsmith named John Border in Bedford County, I refer to the two individuals as John Border I and II in the respective web page titles.
 John Border I was the grandfather of John Border II.

-1850: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", a John Border is identified as a gunsmith in his father William Border's household in the 1850 Federal census of Napier Township, Bedford County.
+1850: John Border is identified as a gunsmith in his father William Border's household in the 1850 Federal census of Napier Township, Bedford County.

 1856-1863: The Whiskers' 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts John Border in the borough of Bedford from 1856 to 1863.

 1857: John Border was a regular advertiser in the Bedford Gazette.
 The following advertisement is from the July 3, 1857 issue of the "Bedford Gazette".
 I think the "Dec.
 12, 1856.--1y" text is a reference to when the advertisement began, and how long it was supposed to run.
 I believe the metal type would remain set from issue to issue, and think the inclusion of the date at the bottom of the advertisement informs the typesetter when to pull the advertisement.
 Notice that John Border's shop is "at the east end of Bedford".
 This makes me suspect he was working in Daniel Border's old stand, which had been described in the 1855 Daniel Border advertisement as being "in the east end of Bedford, one door west of the residence of Major Washabaugh".

 1857: The following article is from the August 7 1857 issue of the "Bedford Inquirer and Chronicle".
 The article indicates that Daniel Border and John Border worked together to install the town clock in the cupola of the Bedford County courthouse.
 This conclusively demonstrates a working relationship between the two brothers.